kymata-atlas/kymata-core/docs/troubleshooting_cbu.md

 ## You see `ModuleNotFoundError: No module named 'numpy'`

-You are probably running `submit_gridsearch.py`, and it currently has Andy's toolbox location hard-coded.
+You are probably running `submit_gridsearch.sh`, and it currently has Andy's toolbox location hard-coded.
 Update to point it at your copy.

 ## You see `ModuleNotFoundError: No module named 'kymata'`